MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Related Works

 \section{Related Works}

 \myparagraph{Medical Image Segmentation.} As one of the foundational architectures in medical image segmentation, the U-Net family \cite{related-works-unet,related-works-unet++,related-works-ResU-Net,related-works-ResU-nnU-Net} has inspired numerous extensions and variants.
 Despite their strong performance on specific tasks and imaging modalities, these fully automated and task-specific models often lack the flexibility and user interactivity necessary for adaptability in practical, real-world medical environments.
-Text-prompt-based segmentation models address this by allowing clinicians to guide segmentation via language prompts \cite{segvol,related-works-text-1,imis_model,biomed-parse}, and recent works further support complex implicit queries \cite{tong2025medisee,huang2025medsegR,yan2025medreasoner}, improving flexibility and interactivity.
-However, they cannot handle continuous, multi-turn queries or perform cross-round reasoning over medical entities.
-In this work, we focus on multi-round entity-based medical reasoning segmentation, enabling entity-centered reasoning across dialogue rounds while generating accurate segmentation masks.
+Text-prompt-based segmentation models address this by allowing users to guide segmentation via language prompts \cite{segvol,related-works-text-1,imis_model,biomed-parse}, and recent works further support complex implicit queries \cite{tong2025medisee,huang2025medsegR,yan2025medreasoner}, improving flexibility and interactivity.
+However, they are unable to handle continuous, multi-turn queries or perform cross-round reasoning over medical entities, both of which are common and crucial in medical education scenarios.
+This work primarily centers on multi-round entity-based medical reasoning segmentation, enabling entity-centered reasoning across dialogue rounds while generating accurate segmentation masks.